Chart Color Schemes

 Parkes is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Parkes, as per the latest Census evaluation, 88.5% of dwellings were houses, with the remaining 11.4% consisting of semi-detached homes, apartments, and other types of dwellings.
-This is compared to Non-Metro NSW's figures of 92.0% houses and 8.0% other dwellings.
-Home ownership in Parkes stood at 34.9%, with mortgaged properties accounting for 34.1% and rented dwellings making up 31.0%.
-The median monthly mortgage repayment in the area was $1,300, higher than Non-Metro NSW's average of $1,200.
-The median weekly rent in Parkes was recorded at $260, compared to Non-Metro NSW's figure of $220.
-Nationally, Parkes's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Parkes' dwelling structures, as per the latest Census, consisted of 88.5% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 92.0% houses and 8.0% other dwellings.
+Home ownership in Parkes was at 34.9%, with mortgaged dwellings at 34.1% and rented ones at 31.0%.
+The median monthly mortgage repayment was $1,300, higher than Non-Metro NSW's average of $1,200.
+Median weekly rent in Parkes was recorded at $260, compared to Non-Metro NSW's $220.
+Nationally, Parkes' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing